 95. Bone is 5 times stronger than steel.

-96. You can't sneeze with your eyes open.
+96. It is impossible to sneeze with your eyes open.

 98. A normal person will die from complete lack of sleep faster than from starvation.
-Death will occur in about 10 days without sleep, while starvation will occur in a few weeks.
+Death will occur after about 10 days without sleep, while from starvation it will take a few weeks.

 What else to read